senocular/senocular.github.com/articles/js_types_of_scopes.md

 Object.getOwnPropertyDescriptor(globalThis, 'qux').configurable // true
 ```

-_Note: Currently Chrome/Safari incorrectly allows you to delete or overwrite global `var`-declared variables if defined first as a property of the global object._

 ## Script Scope

 The script scope represents a part of the global scope that does not contribute to the global object.
 While top level `var` and `function` declarations get added to the global scope and the global object, declarations using `let`, `const`, and `class` get instead added to the script scope and are not added to the global object.
 Being a part of the global scope, the script scope is available everywhere, much like the global scope as defined by the global object.